BKinya/BKinya/README.md

 ### Hi there 👋

 I am Beatrice Kinya, an Android Engineer and Google Developer Expert for Android.
-My favorite part of Android is App architecture.
-I enjoy experimenting with different architectural design patterns.
 I’m passionate about learning and sharing knowledge with others.
 I write technical blogs, create Android courses as well as  speak at tech meet-ups and conferences.
 In my spare time, you'd find me in the mountains hiking or just knitting

 ### Droidcon
 #### Video Courses